Rudin-Shapiro-Like Sequences with Maximum Asymptotic Merit Factor: Existence of complementary and almost-complementary pairs

 In the discussion following \cref{Thomas}, we noted that the asymptotic autocorrelation demerit factors listed in \cref{Peter} and plotted in \cref{Raphael} meet the bounds in \cref{Thomas} for all lengths $\ell \leq 52$ except for $28$, $36$, and $44$.
 The data attest to the well-known fact that there exist binary Golay complementary pairs of lengths $1$, $2$, $4$, $8$, $10$, $16$, $20$, and $26$ (in addition to trivial Golay pairs).
-The data also imply the existence of near-complementary pairs of odd length $m$ for $3 \leq m \leq 25$, near-complementary pairs of unequal lengths $m$ and $m+1$ for $1 \leq m \leq 25$, and near-complementary pairs of even length $m$ for $m=6$, $12$, and $24$ (but not $m=14$, nor $18$, nor $22$).
-Overall, this shows that near-complementary pairs very often exist for polynomials of short length, with lacunae at certain even lengths that are not surprising given how much more stringent the conditions are for near-complementary pairs of even length (cf.~\cref{Yolanda}).
+The data also imply the existence of almost-complementary pairs of odd length $m$ for $3 \leq m \leq 25$, almost-complementary pairs of unequal lengths $m$ and $m+1$ for $1 \leq m \leq 25$, and almost-complementary pairs of even length $m$ for $m=6$, $12$, and $24$ (but not $m=14$, nor $18$, nor $22$).
+Overall, this shows that almost-complementary pairs very often exist for polynomials of short length, with lacunae at certain even lengths that are not surprising given how much more stringent the conditions are for almost-complementary pairs of even length (cf.~\cref{Yolanda}).